GameDevTecnico/cubos/docs/pages/2_features/ecs.md

 ### Observers

 If you find yourself wanting to apply some logic whenever a given component is added or removed, observers are the right tool for you!
-For example, one use case that arises frequently when working with CUBOS, is when you have multiple components that must be added to an entity for it perform some function correctly.
+For example, one use case that arises frequently when working with **Cubos**, is when you have multiple components that must be added to an entity for it perform some function correctly.
 This is the case for the @ref cubos::engine::Position "Position" component.
 If the entity doesn't have a @ref cubos::engine::LocalToWorld "LocalToWorld" component, then it's meaningless.
 To solve this, we do something along the lines of: